ellertone/ellertone/README.md

 ⚡ I have a passion for system architecture and designs centered around solving real world problems or innovative solutions.

-💼 Professional Summary - Full-stack developer aimed towards building scalable and robust web applications.
+💼 Backend-developer aimed towards building scalable and robust web applications.

 ---